gitjingu/walmart-challenge/README.md

-# WalmartChallenge - Vishnu Kumar
+# walmart-challenge - Vishnu Kumar

 This project is a utility that assigns seats in a movie theater to fulfil reservation requests.
 ## Prerequisites